 However, there are a lot of extra expenses that you need to be aware of.

 For example, saline implants and silicone implants both have a high complication rate, and almost half the women will need additional surgery to fix implant problems within 3-4 years.
-Some problems are cosmetic (if the breasts look phony) and some problems are more serious (such as infections, allergic reactions, or auto-immune reactions).
+Some problems are cosmetic and some problems are more serious, such as infections, allergic reactions, or auto-immune reactions.
 That additional surgery often costs $5,000 or more.
 That is why we suggest that women considering breast implants make sure they have at least $5,000 in their savings that they will save and not spend until they need it for their next implant surgery.

-All breast implants will eventually break, but when saline implants break it is obvious (they deflate quickly) and when silicone gel breast implants break, there are often no symptoms at first.
+All breast implants will eventually break, but when saline implants rupture it is obvious (they deflate quickly) and when silicone gel breast implants break, there are often no symptoms at first.
 Having no symptoms might seem like an advantage, but it is actually dangerous because silicone can leak out of the tear in the implant, and get to parts of the body where surgeons can’t remove it.
 Leaking silicone can cause pain and allergic or auto-immune reactions.
 When it is removed, the breast may be deformed.